 On this half-day tour, you start by visiting one of the busiest markets in Merida.
 You’ll learn about some of the most common ingredients, including the spicy habanero chile.

 Next, you head to the kitchen to whip up some classic local dishes that you’ll get to enjoy for lunch.
 Best of all, you can bring the recipes home and impress your friends and family!
 This highly-rated tour starts at 10AM, click here to learn more.

-There’s also this very popular Airbnb Experience which takes you through a market to get all the ingredients for the cooking class.
+There’s also this very popular cooking class which takes you through a market to get all the ingredients for the cooking class.
 Then, you’ll enjoy your 3-course lunch in one of the nicest courtyards in the city.
-It starts at 9:30AM and costs $78 each.
+It starts at 9:30AM, is 5 hours and costs $85 each.